3. Conditions for implementing child vision and hearing screening programmes

 Sustainability

 The extent to which an intervention is maintained or institutionalised in a given setting; the integration of an intervention within a setting’s culture through policies and practices.
-Three stages can be distinguished3:
+Three stages can be distinguished[note]Rabin BA, Brownson RC; Haire-Joshu D, Kreuter MW, Weaver NL (2008): A Glossary for Dissemination and Implementation Research in Health.
+Journal of Public Health Management and Practice 14(2):117-123.[/note]:

 • passage (for example the transition from temporary to permanent funding)